viperleed/viperleed/doc/content/files/input/displacements/geodelta.rst

    Positive translations will translate to counterclockwise rotation as seen from vacuum.
 Zero displacement is the original position of the atom.
-   Note that since the displacement is given along the circular arc, the absolute displacement from the original position can be significantly smaller than for a linear displacement when the circle is small.
+   Note that, since the displacement is given along the circular arc, the absolute displacement from the original position can be significantly smaller than for a linear displacement when the circle is small.